waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Current Strategy
 - Goal: Unlock Suicune sightings by completing Wise Trio interactions.
 - Plan:
-  1. Talk to Gramps in Tin Tower Gatehouse (2, 11).
+  1. Talk to all members of the Wise Trio.
+(Gramps and Sage 1 done).
+  2. Head to Wise Trio Room via ladder at (17, 3).
-  2. Find and talk to the third Wise Trio member (likely in the restricted area).
+  3. Talk to the final Wise Trio member.
-  3. Re-verify Route 42 island clearing (southern side) after all dialogue is done.
+  4. Re-verify Route 42 island clearing (southern side) after all dialogue is done.

 ## Global Tile Mechanics (Verified)
 - FLOOR: Traversable.
 Includes visual "Warp Carpets" and "Exit Mats".